b0b0nazar/SecurityAnalysisFL/README.md

-# SecurityAnalysisFL
+# Towards Robust Federated Learning: Investigating Poisoning Attacks Under Clients Data Heterogeneity

+This study investigates the effects of poisoning attacks under data heterogeneity for federated learning.
+We conducted experiments to evaluate the impact of varying malicious client fractions and poison concentration levels on the model's accuracy.
+In addition, we explore the effects of poisoning attacks on **FedAvg** and **FedNova** models using medical imaging tasks.
+Our findings reveal that increasing data heterogeneity aggravates the effects of poisoning, with FedNova demonstrating greater resilience than FedAvg.
+We found that the number of malicious clients plays a more significant role in degrading performance than the ratio of poisoning samples shared by each attacker, suggesting that even modest levels of poisoning can be tolerated by most algorithms.

 # Federated Learning with PyTorch and Flower

-This project demonstrates a federated learning (FL) setup using PyTorch for training a MobileNetV2 model, with the Flower framework to manage the federated learning process.
+This project demonstrates federated learning (FL) setup using PyTorch for training a MobileNetV2 model, with the Flower framework to manage the federated learning process.
 The project also incorporates differential privacy for enhanced security, using local differential privacy (DP) mechanisms.

 ## Table of Contents
 - [Introduction](#introduction)